zerogvt/zerogvt.github.io/_posts/2020-11-06-An-Easy-Way-To-Record-Resources-For-Unit-Tests.md

         config = {'name': 'val', 'other_name': 'val'}
         have = render(template, config)

-        # if in RECORD mode capture what we got in resources file
+        # if in record_tests mode capture what we got in resources file
-        if RECORD and RECORD == "yes":
+        if record_tests and record_tests == "yes":
             with open(test_resource, 'w+') as outf:
                 outf.write(have)